taverianov/cloudlinux-documentation/docs/solo/introduction/README.md

 ### CloudLinux OS Solo features

 We've pre-installed a couple of useful features in our distribution.
+The complete list of supported features is available in the [table above](/introduction/#cloudlinux-os-editions-comparison).

 * **CloudLinux Manager**